spartango/SuperS3t/README.md

 ##Build & Test

 SuperS3t uses Gradle as its build system, and includes JUnit tests to demonstrate that it works.
-You can include Rational Option as a subproject in existing build systems, or you can use gradle to generate a jar.
+You can include SuperS3t as a subproject in existing build systems, or you can use gradle to generate a jar.